© 2035 by The Clinic. Powered and secured by Wix

 To find out more about our Residential Service or to arrange an initial visit, please contact our friendly team on 01745 889179

-Our Domiciliary Service enables adults aged 18 and over to remain independent in the comfort of their own homes, while receiving the support they need to live safely and with dignity.
-Much of our work focuses on supporting older adults, but we also provide tailored care for individuals with learning disabilities, autism, epilepsy and complex needs.
-Support can range from short, flexible visits of just one hour per week, through to 24/7 live-in care, depending on the needs and preferences of the individual.
+Our Domiciliary Service enables children and adults to remain supported in the comfort of their own homes, while receiving the help they need to live safely, with dignity and as much independence as possible.
+Much of our work focuses on supporting older adults, but we also provide tailored domiciliary care for children and adults with learning disabilities, autism, epilepsy, physical disabilities and complex needs.

-We understand that choosing care at home can be a very personal decision.
-That is why we take the time to get to know each individual and their family before support begins, so we can carefully match them with the right support worker.
-Considerations such as gender, language, culture and personality are always taken into account to build trust and ensure that care feels natural, consistent and comfortable.
+Support can range from short, flexible visits of just one hour per week through to 24/7 live-in care, depending on assessed needs, family circumstances and individual preferences.
+We understand that choosing care at home can be a very personal decision, which is why we take the time to get to know each individual and, where appropriate, their family before support begins, so we can carefully match them with the right support worker.
+Considerations such as gender, language, culture, personality and routines are taken into account to build trust and ensure care feels natural, consistent and comfortable from the outset.

 Our Approach